MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 `$true`/`$false` as parameter values.
 Support for `$true`/`$false` as parsed values to parameters was added.
 Switch values are also supported.

+## Improved backwards compatibility with Windows PowerShell

+For Windows, a new switch parameter **UseWindowsPowerShell** is added to `Import-Module`.
+This switch creates a proxy module in PowerShell 7 that uses a local Windows PowerShell process to implicitly run any cmdlets contained in that module.
+For more information on [Import-Module][Import-Module].

+For more information on which Microsoft modules work with PowerShell 7.0, see the [Module Compatibility Table][mod-compat].

+### Microsoft Update support for Windows

+PowerShell 7.2 add support for Microsoft Update.
+When you enable this feature, you'll get the latest PowerShell 7 updates in your traditional Windows Update (WU) management flow, whether that's with Windows Update for Business, WSUS, SCCM, or the interactive WU dialog in Settings.

+The PowerShell 7.2 MSI package includes following command-line options:

+- `USE_MU` - This property has two possible values:
+  - `1` (default) - Opts into updating through Microsoft Update or WSUS
+  - `0` -  Do not opt into updating through Microsoft Update or WSUS
+- `ENABLE_MU`
+  - `1` (default) - Opts into using Microsoft Update the Automatic Updates or Windows Update
+  - `0` - Do not opt into using Microsoft Update the Automatic Updates or Windows Update

 ## Engine changes

 ### Support PowerShell as a default Unix shell